 Eradicating Subtle Unwelcoming Behaviors

-The best way to manage subtle and unconscious bias is to create a workplace where employees are encouraged to speak freely and constructively about a topic, and where they are open to discuss without the fear of judgment.
-Healthy workplaces are built when employees who feel comfortable speaking up and expressing their concerns.
+The best way to manage subtle and unconscious bias is to create a workplace where employees are encouraged to speak freely and constructively about a topic, and where they are open to discussion without the fear of judgment.
+Healthy workplaces are built when employees feel comfortable speaking up and expressing their concerns.
+Download ELI’s Introduction to Unconscious Bias to learn more about what it is and how to prevent it in your workplace.
+For more information on how to build and maintain a civil workplace, check out our civility training for leaders and employees.
+Contact us today to get started!